gender-bias/gender-bias-web/README.md

 When you create a `.spec.js` test file, it will be automatically called by `bootstrap.js` when you run the tests.

-In the test files, `describe` blocks demarcate the tests by state, such as the page after: the opening of the page, the clicking of a button, the typing of text into the textarea, or hovering over a style class.
+In the test files, `describe` blocks demarcate the tests by state, such as the page after the opening of the page, the clicking of a button, the typing of text into the textarea, or hovering over a style class.
 These state-changing events are handled with `before` and `after` blocks.

 It is important to know that the tests are run asynchronously, which is indicated by the `async` and `await` keywords.
 This is because we don't know how long each test will take to complete, so it is more efficient for them to run concurrently.
 The `await` keyword tells the line to run only after the previous asynchronous work within the function has finished running, and  can only be used in functions that are prefaced with `async`.